EPCCed/20220421_GROMACS_introduction/_episodes/04-post-analysis.md

 > ## Exercise
 >
-> Extend our simulation by 100ps.
+> Extend our simulation by 100ps and submit the job to run on the compute nodes.
 >
 > > ## Solution
 > > ```